opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Using the Level Strip
 '''''''''''''''''''''
-When an animation level is displayed in the level strip, you can select the specific drawings you want to expose in the xsheet.
-This feature may prove useful especially when you need to retrieve some drawings that belongs to the level, but that are not available in the xsheet cells.
+When an animation level is displayed in the level strip, you can select the specific drawings you want to expose in the Xsheet.
+This feature may prove useful especially when you need to retrieve some drawings that belongs to the level, but that are not available in the Xsheet cells.

 .. tip:: **To display an animation level in the level strip:**

     Do one of the following:

-    - Select any level drawing exposed in the xsheet.
+    - Select any level drawing exposed in the Xsheet.

     - Select it in the scene cast and choose Level > Display in Level Strip.